Home Page > Supplementary Information > Radio Electronic Token Block

 |Fig. 1: RETB Crossing Loop Layout.|

 Train-operated (hydro-pneumatic) points are provided at both ends of every crossing loop.
 These are normally set for trains to enter the loop in the normal direction of running.
 When a train leaves the loop, the point blades are pushed across by its wheels.
 After a short delay, stored hydraulic pressure restores the points to their normal position.
 No power supply is needed other than for points heating purposes.
 A standard speed restriction of 15 m.p.h. applies to movements over train-operated points in both directions.
 Train-operated points have no facing point lock.
-A 'points set' indicator is provided for moves in the facing direction to indicate to the driver that the points are correctly set in the normal position.
+A 'points set' indicator is provided for movements in the facing direction to indicate to the driver that the points are correctly set in the normal position.
 The points can be manually pumped to the reverse position for shunting operations, after which they should be secured with a clamp and scotch.

-A location where token exchanges are performed is designated a 'token exchange point' (TEP).
+A location where token exchanges are performed by traincrews is designated as a 'token exchange point' (TEP).
 A TEP need not necessarily be located at a crossing loop.
 An additional TEP can be established to divide the single line between two loops, so improving capacity and flexibility (see figure 2).
 An emergency telephone is provided at each TEP for verbal communications during failure of the radio system.

 |Fig. 2: Token Exchange Point at a station between crossing loops.|